 - Why should be hire you?

-Asking the questions, interviewers try to assess your communication skills, your motivation to do the job, and your personality, while asking the personal questions.
-Every good manager should have an ability to listen to other people and to speak clearly and to the point.
+Interviewers try to assess your communication skills, your motivation to do the job, and your personality, while asking the personal questions.
+Every good manager should have an ability to listen to other people, to speak clearly and to the point.

 Behavioral interview questions for managers

 Once the ice has been broken, it is time to get serious.
 Interviewers will inquire about your behavior in various work-related situations–that’s called behavioral questions (targeting your past experience), or situational questions (examining your attitude to hypothetical situations that can happen on the workplace).

 - Describe a problems of motivation you had in the past.